openscript/workspace-organizer/README.md

 - [x] Git

-Actions you can perform:
+Commands available:

-- [] Create a project (clone a repository)
+- [x] Use or create a project (clone a repository)
 - [] Search for a project (fuzzy find)